ExtendedXmlSerializer/home/README.md

 -   Does not support private constructors
 -   If you want create custom serializer, your class must inherit from `IXmlSerializable` or `ISerializable`.
     This takes the "plain" out of [POCO](https://en.wikipedia.org/wiki/Plain_old_CLR_object). 😁

+ExtendedXmlSerializer addresses a lot of these problems and much much more!

+-   Deserialization xml from classic `XmlSerializer` (mostly, [details in FAQ](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/wiki/01.-FAQs#systemxmlserializer-vs-extendedxmlserializer))
+-   Serializes and deserializes pretty much any POCO you throw at it: `class`, `struct`, generics, primitives, generic `List` and `Dictionary`, `Array`, `Enum` and much much more!
+If you find a class that doesn't get serialized, [let us know](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/issues/new) and we'll take a look at it.
+-   Serialization class with property interface
+-   Serialization circular reference and reference Id
+-   Migrate old XML based on an older schema to a current schema
+-   Property encryption
+-   Custom serializer registrationg by type or member
+-   Support `XmlElementAttribute`, `XmlRootAttribute`, and `XmlTypeAttribute` for identity resolution
+-   Additional attribute support: `XmlIgnoreAttribute`, `XmlAttributeAttribute`, and `XmlEnumAttribute`
+-   POCO - all configurations (migrations, custom serializer...) are outside the class and not coupled to attributes or arcane conventions

 Authors
 =======